Academic Conduct Code

 - Number of unofficial transcript copies requested

 - Address where you would like the transcript(s) sent

 Please note that due to privacy laws, we cannot email or fax transcripts.

 The Boston University certificate will be mailed two-three weeks after the successful completion of each session.
 The CFRE continuing education point tracker will be sent with the certificate.

-- Students who drop before the class starts will receive a full refund less $300 non-refundable deposit.
+- Students who drop before the course starts will receive a full refund less $300 non-refundable cancellation fee.

-- Students who drop after the start of class through the fifth day of class will receive a 50% refund, less a $300 non-refundable deposit.
+- Students who drop after the start of course through the fifth day of class will receive a 50% refund, less a $300 non-refundable cancellation fee.

-- Please note that ceasing to attend or participate in classes, or notifying your instructor that you are withdrawing, does not constitute official withdrawal.
+- Please note that ceasing to log into online program, or notifying your instructor that you are withdrawing, does not constitute an official withdrawal.

 - A “W” grade will be noted for withdrawing from the course(s) after the 5th class date.

 To learn more, contact an Enrollment Advisor at 617-502-8822 or complete the form below.